bentomhall/nih-system/homebrewery/world/player-options.md

 7 | 5

 #### Spellcasting Ability
 Wisdom is your spellcasting ability for your bounty hunter spells, since your magic draws on your attunement to nature.
 You use your Wisdom whenever a spell refers to your spellcasting ability.
 In addition, you use your Wisdom modifier when setting the saving throw DC for a Bounty hunter spell you cast and when making an attack roll with one.
 **Spell save DC** = 8 + your proficiency bonus + your Wisdom modifier
 **Spell attack modifier** = your proficiency bonus + your Wisdom modifier

 #### Aether Limit
-When you expend AET on an ability other than a spell, you cannot expend more than your aether limit, which is equal to the aether cost of the highest spell level you can prepare (the tier # of the spell + the spell level).
+When you expend spell points, you cannot expend more than your spell point limit, which is equal to the spell point cost of the highest spell level you can prepare (the tier # of the spell + the spell level).

 ### Bounty hunter Archetype
 At 3rd level, you choose an archetype that you strive to emulate: Manhunter or Monster Slayer, both detailed at the end of the class description.
 Your choice grants you features at 3rd level and again at 7th, 11th, and 15th level.